SpineEventEngine/config/scripts/publish-documentation/README.md

     │               │   navigation.html
     │
     ```

 #### Edge cases

 - If any of the passed tags already has Dokka documentation published to the `gh-pages` branch, the
-  script tries to overwrite it if there are changes in the tool output.
+  script tries to overwrite it if there are changes in a tool output.
 The presence of changes
   depends on how much the Dokka configuration has changed since the last publication.
-If the output
+If an output
   matches the published one, a commit is not made.

 - If no tags are marked 'primary', they all are considered 'secondary' and processed accordingly.